dmulyalin/ttp/docs/source/Forming Results Structure/Group Name Attribute.rst

         }
     ]

-Name attribute allows to from arbitrary (from practical perspective) depth structure in deterministic fashion, enabling further programmatic consumption of produced results.
+The name attribute enables forming an arbitrary-depth structure in a deterministic way, facilitating programmatic consumption of results.